Last revised on October 12, 2022.

 While there is a gompa above the village – Samtenling Gompa – it is apparently closed most of the time.
 It was only in looking at the map (see the photo above) on leaving that I realized that it existed!
 Now I m left wondering why such a small settlement would have two gompas.
 Presumably, they would belong to two different lineages of Tibetan Buddhism?

 The living gompa – the Tashi Lhakhang Gompa – is not in or above the village but rather on the hilltop across the river on the north side.
-Belonging to the Kagyu Lineage, it was established (at least, according to the Lonely Planet guidebook) in the mid-1600’s by the 10th.
+Belonging to the Kagyu Lineage, it was established (at least, according to the Lonely Planet guidebook) in the mid-1600s by the 10th.
 Karmapa, Choying Dorje (1604-1674).
-However, an hour spent researching the Karmapa’s life turned up no mention of Phu.
-On the plus side, I now understand the significance of the Tibetan lama was who escaped from Tibet in late December 1999 to the consternation of Chinese officials.
+However, an hour spent researching the Karmapa’s life did not mention Phu.
+On the plus side, I now understand the significance of the Tibetan lama who escaped from Tibet in late December 1999 to the consternation of Chinese officials.
 He was the 17th Karmapa of the same Kagyu lineage with whom the gompa is supposedly connected.
 (See here for a Guardian article.)

 I asked how old the monastery was, and receiving a vague reply, asked further if there was no local history.
 One of the laymen left the cake he was moulding, went down below and returned with a dusty volume.
 It was a manuscript copy of the biography of the founder-lama, who was named Urgyan Ihun-grub rgya-mtsho and had been a contemporary of the founder-lama of Drakar Monastery.
 (Snellgrove, pp.230-231)